mallick1126/mernTask/README.md

-Project Title: MERN CRUD Application with User Management Overview
+## Project Title: MERN CRUD Application with User Management

+## Overview
 This project is a full-stack MERN (MongoDB, Express.js, React, Node.js) application that demonstrates how to perform CRUD (Create, Read, Update, Delete) operations on a "users" collection in a MongoDB database.
 The application consists of both the backend API and the frontend user interface, allowing users to interact with the system seamlessly.

-The main purpose of this project is to provide a practical example of building a complete web application from scratch, showcasing best practices in modern web development and demonstrating essential features such as data management, input validation, error handling, and user authentication (optional).
+The main purpose of this project is to provide a practical example of building a complete web application from scratch, showcasing best practices in modern web development, and demonstrating essential features such as data management, input validation, error handling, and user authentication (optional).

 ## Features